LouisaBarrett/weathertalk/README.md

                          <li> ${data.weather[0].description} </li>`;
 ```

-Now a user will be able to easily understand what the meaning of the values being rendered in the DOM.
+Now a user will be able to more easily understand the meaning of the values being rendered in the DOM.

 #### Javascript Refactor

-Our `fetchData()` function is a bit bloated, so let's do a quick refactor to pull out the generated HTML into their own functions that we can then call in `fetchData()`.
-While not required, it will allow to keep our code single responsibility and tidy with the bonus of making the addition of new functionality easier down the road.
+Our `fetchData()` function is a bit bloated, so let's do a quick refactor to pull out the generated HTML sections into their own functions that we can then call in `fetchData()`.
+This refactor will allow us to keep our code base single responsibility and tidy, with the bonus of making the addition of new functionality easier down the road.

 Our refactored `fetchData()` with separated functions to handle the HTML looks like this: